Cryptostylis subulata [Labill.]Rchb.f. 1871 Photo courtesy of Cathy Powers and her AUSTRALIAN TERRESTRIAL ORCHIDS OTHER FLORA & FAUNA BANJORAH Website

 LATE to EARLY

-Common Name The Awl-Shaped Cryptostylis - The Large Tongue Orchid - The Cow Orchid - The Duckbill Orchid
+Common Name The Awl-Shaped Cryptostylis - In Australia The Large Tongue Orchid - The Cow Orchid - The Duckbill Orchid

 Flower Size 2 1/2" [6.25 cm]

-A large sized, warm to cool growing, terrestrial orchid found at elevations up to 1000 meters in swamps and marshes or in damp sandy soil amid rocks in open woodlands in Queensland, New South Wales, Victoria, Tasmania and South Australia with fleshy roots, 1 to 4, leathery, stiffly erect, ovate-lanceolate, acute, yellow green above, sometimes red beneath, elongate, petiolate leaves that blooms in the spring and fall on an erect, to 3' [90 cm] long, slender, bracteate, few to many [2 to 20] flowered raceme with inverted flowers.
+A large sized, cold growing, terrestrial orchid found at elevations up to 1000 meters in swamps and marshes or in damp sandy soil amid rocks in open woodlands in Queensland, New South Wales, Victoria, South Australia and Tasmania with fleshy roots, 1 to 4, leathery, stiffly erect, ovate-lanceolate, acute, yellow green above, sometimes red beneath, elongate, petiolate leaves that blooms in the spring and fall on an erect, to 3' [90 cm] long, slender, bracteate, few to many [2 to 20] flowered raceme with inverted flowers.

 Synonyms Cryptostylis longifolia R. Br.
 1910; *Malaxis subulata Labill.
 1806